PRIZE FOR EXPERIMENTAL NONFICTION

-The prize opens every year in March and entries close the end of May.
+The prize opens every year in March and entries close in May.
 Writers can submit pieces up to 5000 words or equivalent.

 PRIZES: